Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Numerical experiments

+Furthermore, we noted that when the horizon was decreased (for $N=10$ and $N=15$), we were not able to find the treasure with PG, softPG nor nsPG, whereas training with MPG, the agents would still consistently find the treasure and train successfully.

-The second benchmark is the Cart Pole \cite{opengym}, which is a classical control problem.
-A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
+\paragraph{Cart Pole:} The Cart Pole benchmark is a classical control problem where a pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
 The pole is placed upright on the cart, and the goal is to balance the pole by moving the cart to the left or right for some finite horizon time.
 It features a continuous environment and a discrete action space.
-Considering a horizon of $n=100$, we obtained agents for which 77\% of the games played ($500$ games) balanced the pole for the full horizon, with an average length for the game of $96$ steps.